-Drenching rains close roads, prompt rescues in Pennsylvania
+Heavy rains prompt rescues, confusion in Pennsylvania

 Upper Darby and Montgomery County police reported numerous rescues of people trapped in cars by flooding.

-The National Weather Service office issued a flash flood warning and urged people not to drive through flooded roads.
+The National Weather Service issued a flash flood warning and urged people not to drive through flooded roads.

 Gov. Tom Wolf activated the Commonwealth Response Coordination Center on Monday morning and the National Guard was notified to be ready to help, if needed.